Image courtesy of British Library Photostream

 "The problem isn't his dying, Carrie.
 The problem is that when he dies, I won't be waiting for him to love me anymore, and I don't know what I'll do without the waiting when the waiting has made up most of my life."

-Austin didn't conceal that he was still pissed and wanted nothing to do with me when I first returned to Exile.
+Austin didn't conceal he was still pissed and wanted nothing to do with me when I first returned to Exile.
 If our eyes met in a room full of people, he'd look away.
 If we were standing in a small circle of peers where it would've been conspicuous if he wasn't cordial, he was barely that.

-The bizarre thing was that his behaviors just made me angrier and more careless in my dealings with him.
-He brought out a side of me that I didn't know.
+The bizarre thing was his behaviors just made me angrier and more careless in my dealings with him.
+He brought out a side of me I didn't know.
 He pitied me.
 He humiliated me.
 He clearly wasn't going to publish me.
 I wanted more than anything to hurt him back for hurting me.
 At the same time my desire for him was growing with ferocious, confusing intensity.

 Sometimes I'd step near him while others were around just to provoke him.
 He'd move away quickly.